 The Blurting revision technique is a study strategy that aims to improve recall and content memorization.
 It involves vocalizing information out loud from memory at increasingly long intervals.
 It can also be just writing down everything you can recall about a certain topic.

-Blurting involves initially reviewing material, then trying to state the key ideas verbatim without looking at the source.
+Blurting study method involves initially reviewing material, then trying to state the key ideas verbatim without looking at the source.
 After each attempt to vocalize the content from memory, the source material is rechecked to fill in any gaps.
 This cycle repeats at gradually extended intervals, from blurting every minute to every few hours.

-Core features of the Blurting approach include:
+Core features of the Blurting technique include:

-• Oral repetition: Blurting focuses on speaking information aloud rather than just mental review
+• Oral repetition: Blurting focuses on speaking information aloud rather than just mental review;

-• Interval expansion: The time between review blurts increases incrementally
+• Interval expansion: The time between review blurts increases incrementally;

-• Immediate fact checking: After blurting, the source material is reconsulted to validate accuracy
+• Immediate fact-checking: After blurting, the source material is reconsulted to validate accuracy.

 For memorization-heavy revision goals, Blurting takes advantage of the recall boost from verbalizing and self-testing across expanding intervals.
 The method leverages the spacing effect, where spreading repetition over time heightens retention.
 Immediately correcting mistakes also reinforces learning through feedback.